GHOST-Aram/mongoose-models-with-types/README.md

 e).
 Test the types and properties of the document.

 ### a).
-Define an Interface with Vehicle properties.
+Define an interface with the vehicle properties.
-Creating an interface for our model will help us ensure that we only include the intended properties when defining the vehicle schema in the next step.
+A vehicle interface will help us constrain the vehicle schema to specific properties.
 Here is the implementation of the interface:

 ```
 interface IVehicle{